IlyaLab/Addama/import_scripts/README.md

 * *--db* Name of database in the MongoDB server
 * *--collection* Name of the collection in the database

+The following optional parameters are supported while running from command line only or when using a configuration file:

+* *--dry-run* If present, no transactions are done to the database.
+The input files are still parsed and possible error messages are printed.
+* *--quiet* If present, no error messages are printed if errors occur while parsing the input files

 When using a configuration file, all of the above parameters are passed in in the configuration.
 The format of the configuration files is [JSON](http://www.json.org/).
 A configuration file must have the following fields:

 * *host* Hostname of the MongoDB server